TomSzenessy/Mindmap-Plugin-for-Obsidian/README.md

 git pull
 ```

-Then reload Obsidian.
+Reload Obsidian after updating.
+A Git installation includes the development source, but Obsidian loads only the generated `main.js`, `manifest.json`, and `styles.css`.

-### Install from downloaded files
+### Install a downloaded release

 Create this folder: